Jesus College, Cambridge

 Acts for and advises claimants and respondents in all areas of employment law, including unfair dismissal, discrimination, harassment, redundancy, ill-health retirement, flexible working, transfer of undertakings, pensions, and human rights issues.

 Accredited ELA advocacy trainer, regular speaker at in-house and external seminars on employment law and related topics.

 Highly experienced in employment-related personal injury litigation, particularly cases concerning health and safety at work, stress, bullying and harassment.

 Notable cases include:

-Naeem v Secretary of State for Justice (UKEAT/0215/2013) EAT (whether pay scheme for prison chaplains discriminatory on grounds of race or religion).
+Naeem v Secretary of State for Justice ICR 472 (whether pay scheme for prison chaplains indirectly discriminatory on grounds of race or religion)

-Practises extensively in the professional negligence and professional disciplinary fields.
-Particular experience of clinical negligence claims, and claims against solicitors, valuers and construction professionals.
+Particular experience of clinical negligence claims, including those with a product liability aspect, as well as claims against solicitors, valuers and construction professionals.
 Speaks regularly on both liability and quantum issues.

 Considerable experience in professional regulation, a feature of which has been lengthy and complex inquiries before the General Medical Council.

 Notable cases include GMC v Onen & Onyango, 2001, GMC v Brewer et al, 2003–6 (serious professional misconduct – irresponsible and inappropriate prescribing), and GMC v Van Velzen, 2005 (“Alder Hey babies” case).